 The company is already working with large health insurance providers to implement the system in early 2018.

-'PhysioMedics has come a long way in 12 months and this funding will enable us not only to develop our commercial platform but also explore opportunities in the US and Australia', said PhysioMedics' Managing Director, Kirsten Lord.
-'I am confident that PhysioWizard can make a real difference, and a meaningful contribution, to helping sufferers of muscle and joint pain live healthier lives.'
+'PhysioMedics has come a long way in 12 months and this funding will enable us not only to develop our commercial platform but also explore opportunities in the US and Australia', said PhysioMedics' Managing Director, Kirsten Lord. '[tweetable]I am confident that PhysioWizard can make a real difference[/tweetable], and a meaningful contribution, to helping sufferers of muscle and joint pain live healthier lives.'

-'The PhysioMedics team has demonstrated that they have a viable product and one that is attractive to health insurance and occupational health providers' said Dr Sarah Hardy, Chief Investment Officer at Archangels.
+'[tweetable alt="The PhysioMedics team has demonstrated that they have a viable product and one that is attractive to health insurance and occupational healt"]The PhysioMedics team has demonstrated that they have a viable product and one that is attractive to health insurance and occupational health providers[/tweetable]' said Dr Sarah Hardy, Chief Investment Officer at Archangels.
 'At Archangels we are proud of our track record of follow-on funding and we look forward to the next chapter in the PhysioMedics story.'

 'Scottish Enterprise, through the Scottish Investment Bank, is delighted to be co-investing with Archangels to allow the company to develop and commercialise PhysioWizard.' said Kerry Sharp, Head of Scottish Investment Bank.
 'We look forward to working alongside PhysioMedics to help it achieve its potential, both in Scotland and internationally.'

 Subscribe to the EIT Newsletter to get the best of the EIT Community's news in your inbox once each month.